avaframe/AvaFrame/docs/installation.rst

 ------------------------

 ..
 Warning::
    This section is currently under development and incomplete!
+It does not provide the option to adjust configurations.
+Please use the develop installation for now.

 This is a quick guide on how to install AvaFrame and the required dependencies on your machine.
 AvaFrame is developed on **Linux